celigo/integrator-api-docs/readme.md

 ### iClient

 iClients are used (mostly) by SmartConnectors to store the authentication data required to connect with a specific API (on behalf of the SmartConnector).
-For example, if you are building a SmartConnector for Salesforce you will be required (by Salesforce) to register your app, and Salesforce will proide you with a client id, token, etc... and then you can use an iClient to store this data and also make it available ONLY to your SmartConnector install base.
+For example, if you are building a SmartConnector for Salesforce you will be required (by Salesforce) to register your app, and Salesforce will provide you with a client id, token, etc... and then you can use an iClient to store this data and also make it available ONLY to your SmartConnector install base.

 Click [here](/iClient.md) for details.

 ### Connector + License

 The connector resource type represents the SmartConnector solutions you build and list in the integrator.io marketplace.
-This resource type has basic listing type fields to help market your solution, and then also developer type fields to specify the functions to invoke when the connector is installed, uninstalled, etc...
-Also, within the context of a connector there is a license resource type that is used to provision your solution to end users.
-Using the related licensing APIs you can fully automate trials, expires, along with any other custom options between your integrator.io account and whatever software you are using for subscriptions and payments (assuming that software has an API).
-You can even use integrator.io to manage these data flows!
+This resource type has basic listing type fields to help market your solution, and then developer type fields to specify which functions on your server stack to invoke when the connector is installed, uninstalled, etc...
+There is a license resource type available too (within the context of a connector) to formally provision your solution to an end user.
+And, using the related licensing APIs you can fully automate provisioning of your solution with your external subscription and/or recurring payments platform.
+You can even use an integrator.io account to manage the data flows between those apps (i.e. integrator.io and subscription/payment platform)!

 Click [here](/connector.md) for details.